schmidsi/melon-reporting/docs/08-appendix/README.md

 * Ms. Hauser is away for the whole month of may
 * Always send protocols from meetings to both coaches
-* Always send Decisions about the project (with melonport) to both coaches
+* Always send decisions about the project (with melonport) to both coaches

 ### Thesis release

 * A poster and an interactive demo is required
 * Two printed versions of the thesis must be provided for the FHNW
 * Send in a draft of the thesis as soon as possible for review
-* Plan three Iterations of work/evaluate
+* Plan three iterations of work/evaluate
 * Define milestones and give more detail on planned work

 ### Project